thirtysix/TFBS_footprinting/README.md

 =================
 Pipeline: Identification of cis-regulatory elements by matrix scoring and conservation across groups of species (mammals, primates, sauropsids, fish) catalogued in the Ensembl database.

-## 1 Purpose
+## 1 Background
-Pipeline for the transcription factor binding site (TFBS) footprinting method.
-Predict TFBSs in a target species (e.g. homo sapiens), and identify if it is conserved in a group of related species (e.g. mammals or primates) using alignments extracted from the Ensembl database.
-Uses the Jaspar 2016 vertebrate binding site data of 519 TFBSs.
+The TFBS footprinting method computationally predicts transcription factor binding sites (TFBSs) in a target species (e.g. homo sapiens), and identifies if they are conserved in a group of related species (e.g. mammals or primates) using alignments extracted from, and established within, the Ensembl database.
+Our analyses have shown this method is superior in prediction of functional TFBSs compared to methods (PWMs and DeepBind) analyzing single species alone.
+At the same time, TFBS footprinting is an extension of these methods.
+This implementation uses the Jaspar 2016 vertebrate binding site data of 519 TFBSs.
+This tool allows the user to analyze the user-defined promoter regions near the transcription start site of many vertebrate transcripts defined in the Ensembl database.

-## 2 Dependencies
+## 2 Usage
+Predict TFBSs in the promoter of from 1-80,000 human protein coding transcripts, and identify if they are conserved in mammals or primates.
+Model organisms such as mouse and zebrafish.
+39 Mammals
+ee the Ensembl species groups to plan your analysis: https://rest.ensembl.org/info/compara/species_sets/EPO_LOW_COVERAGE?content-type=application/json

+### 2.1 Dependencies
 - `git clone https://github.com/thirtysix/TFBS_footprinting.git`
 - Python 2.7
 - Numpy `sudo apt-get install python-numpy`